desmap/ale-sensible/README.md

 ## Install and never touch your linter again

 **No more half-baken ALE,** no more time-wasting, just put...
-### vim-plug
+### Install with vim-plug
 ```
 Plug 'desmap/ale-sensible' | Plug 'w0rp/ale'
 ```
-### Vundle
+### Install with Vundle
 ```
 Plugin 'desmap/ale-sensible' | Plugin 'w0rp/ale'
 ```
 ...in your .vimrc/init.vim, run `:PlugInstall`.

+### Remove redundant plugins
 If you have already a line with `'w0rp/ale'`, remove this line.
 Also remove all your autocomplete plugins, ALE brings a great one along which you use with `<Tab>` in Insert Mode.
-If you want to use another autocomplete just keep the `<Tab>` remapping to that other on in your config.
-Why it might sense to use ALE's autocomplete: It's built in, great and well maintained, why install something twice?
-Supertab doesn't seem to be maintained anymore, YouCompleteMe and Deoplete need further dependcies and are much heavier.
-But again, keep them is easy with overwriting the keymapping of `<Tab>`.
+If you want to use another autocomplete just keep the `<Tab>` remapping to that other one in your config.
+Why it might make sense to use ALE's autocomplete: It's built in, great and well maintained, why install something twice?
+Supertab doesn't seem to be maintained anymore, YouCompleteMe and Deoplete need further dependencies and are much heavier.

+### Install linter/fixer engines
 Install your desired linter/fixer engines, e.g. Prettier and Standard JS (don't mix local and global installs) and ALE will find them.
 To set fixers, e.g. first Prettier, second Standard JS, add `let g:ale_fixers = ['prettier', 'standard']` to your .vimrc/init.vim.
 To execute them, run `:ALEFix`.
 FYI, a linter warns, a fixer fixes.
 This should be enough for a quick start.
 Further options/commands => `:help ale` but remember, you should rather be coding than reading a linter's help file.
 Life is too short and coding is more fun. 😉

 ## Still waisting time fixing your linter?
 PlugClean!